 The proposed locations are at St John’s Parish Church, Gracious Street Methodist Church and on the waterside at the Low Bridge.

-Rotary spokesman Brian Souter said: “We have some wonderful prizes including a flight for four over North Yorkshire, family day tickets for both the North York Moors and the Wensleydale Railways, dinner, bed and breakfast for two at the Dower House Hotel, as well as vouchers from many Knaresborough businesses.
+Mr Souter added: “We have some wonderful prizes including a flight for four over North Yorkshire, family day tickets for both the North York Moors and the Wensleydale Railways, dinner bed and breakfast for two at the Dower House Hotel, vouchers for afternoon tea at Bettys as well as vouchers from many Knaresborough businesses.
 We will be selling tickets at various locations over the coming weeks.”